Ci3l/Binary-Search/README.md

 # binary-search
-simply a binary search algorithm
+simply a binary search algorithm (in progress)